kyma-project/kyma/resources/monitoring/README.md

 Kyma comes with some extra dashboards to enable monitoring its components.
 All the Kyma dashboards can be found under [kyma-dashboards](templates/grafana/kyma-dashboards).
 For more information on the dashboards, see [this document](charts/grafana/README.md).

-## Kyma Alert Rules
+## Kyma alerting rules

-Kyma comes with some extra alert rules to enable alerting for its components.
-All the Kyma alert rules can be found under [kyma-rules](templates/prometheus/kyma-rules).
+Kyma comes with some additional alerting rules to enable alerting for its components.
+You can find all Kyma alerting rules under [kyma-rules](templates/prometheus/kyma-rules).

 ## Details

-* For details on Grafana usage in Kyma, see [this document](charts/grafana/README.md).
+For details on Grafana usage in Kyma, see [this document](charts/grafana/README.md).